March 2, 2026

 April 13, 2026

-After weeks of inconsistent and intermittent PPA enforcement on this block, Cianni A. submitted an application for an annual parking permit rather than continue bearing the burden of unpredictable citation activity and unclear enforcement.
+After weeks of inconsistent and intermittent enforcement on the block, Cianni A. submitted an application for an annual parking permit rather than continue bearing the burden of unpredictable citation activity.
+On the same date, ticket #960486165 was discovered to have been dismissed or suspended after its recorded observation time was challenged with preserved Ring camera footage.
+Despite the portal indicating that notice would be provided, no direct notification was received.

 April 15, 2026